 The first step is to schedule a free, brief consultation call through my client portal.
-If you prefer, you can instead contact me directly to ask questions, schedule a call, or go ahead and schedule a first appointment.
+If you prefer, you can instead contact me directly to ask questions, schedule a call, or schedule a first appointment.

 My fee is $200 per session.

 I don’t accept insurance for two reasons.
-The first reason is because I believe that you and I should decide on the course of your treatment, the length of it, and the types of interventions we engage in — not an insurance company.
+First, I believe that you and I should decide on the course of your therapy, its length, and the types of interventions we engage in — not an insurance company.

 The second reason is that insurance companies impose an unrealistic amount of paperwork on therapists in exchange for a very low payment.
-I do my best work when I spend my days providing therapy to a reasonable number of clients, not working myself into a state of burnout and providing you with substandard treatment.
+I do my best work when I spend my days providing therapy to a reasonable number of clients, not burning myself out and providing you with substandard treatment.

-Not necessarily.
-My clients pay me out-of-pocket, and at the start of each month they can access my client portal to obtain a “superbill” for the previous month’s sessions.
-They can then submit their superbills to their insurance companies for reimbursement if they have out-of-network mental health coverage.
+At the start of each month, you can use my client portal to obtain a receipt (also called a “superbill”) for the previous month’s payments.
+You can submit your receipt/superbill to your insurance company for reimbursement if you have out-of-network mental health coverage.

 What is my deductible?
 (In other words, how much will you be required to pay before they begin to reimburse you?)